swati2L/swati2L/README.md

 - 👋 Hi, I’m @swati2L
 - 👀 I’m interested in *making dashboards, learning different tools*
-- 🌱 I’m currently learning POWER BI
+- 🌱 I’m currently learning R
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me at *swaticloud@gmail.com